 If you're looking for an eco-friendly, reliable, and long-lasting high chair, the Stokke Tripp Trapp may be perfect for you.
-You will have to purchase additional accessories such as the infant insert and tray if you plan to use it for a child under 2 years old, but the chair itself will last for many years.
-It can even support adults, with a solid frame and maximum weight limit of 300 pounds!
-For us, and many other reviewers, the buckles are the biggest gripe as they are bulky and awkward.
-Otherwise, the chair is simple to wipe clean and will fit in nicely at your dining room table with your other furniture.
-Another added benefit that other similar chairs (like the Keekaroo Height Right) cannot offer is that your baby will be seated with adequate foot support from a young age.
-We enjoy the quality and craftsmanship of this high chair and highly recommend it to anyone.
+You will have to purchase additional accessories such as the infant insert and tray if you plan to use it for a child under 2 years old, but the chair itself will last for years.
+It can even support adults, with a solid frame and a maximum weight limit of 300 lbs!
+For us, the buckles are the biggest gripe because they are bulky and awkward.
+Otherwise, the chair is simple to wipe clean and fits in nicely at your dining room table.
+Another added benefit is that your baby will be seated with adequate foot support from a young age.
+We enjoy the quality and craftsmanship of this high chair and highly recommend it.

 Stokke Tripp Trapp Bundle Review

 Cons: Bulky buckling system, tricky infant insert, sensitive finishing materials

 Founded in Norway in 1932, Stokke is a company that focuses on designing children's furniture that is smart, sustainable, and promotes healthy development.
 Until recently, the company was owned and operated by three generations of the Stokke family, proving the importance of family values within the company.
 Their premium products are distributed worldwide and include strollers, baby carriers and more.
 Additionally, they take their commitment to the environment one step further by transporting their products through modern and efficient logistics channels, thereby reducing emissions.